Paul-mwaura/Image-classification-and-Localization/README.md

-# classification_TB
+# Tuberculosis classification

-Given x-ray images, classify if the patient has TB or not.
+Given lung x-ray images, can you tell if a patient has TB or not